 The barrier islands that protect Delaware’s coastline run from Rehoboth in the North to Fenwick Island in the South and offer beautiful beaches and cute communities to visit.

-Bethany Beach is on this barrier island and also connected to the mainland, making it easy to get to.
-Music lovers should plan on visiting on Labor Day weekend for the annual Jazz Funeral when residents and visitors celebrate the end of summer and send it off in style.
+Bethany Beach is on this barrier island and is connected to the mainland, making it easy to get there.
+Music lovers should plan on visiting on Labor Day weekend for the annual Jazz Funeral, when residents and visitors celebrate the end of summer and send it off in style.

 Long Island is a peninsula extending from New York City up along the Connecticut Coast.
-With Long Island Sound on one side and the Atlantic Ocean on the other, there are plenty of beaches to enjoy.
+With Long Island Sound on one side and the Atlantic Ocean on the other, plenty of beaches exist to enjoy.